appressoas/django_cradmin/docs/apps.cradmin_resetpassword.rst

     Override this to replace both the message and the signature.
     Has the same context variables available as the message and signature templates.

+    Any whitespace at both ends of this template is removed automatically.

 ***************************************